bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   - The defined ``Agent`` is recorded as the ``agent``.

-  - The ``description`` term records details on the host that ran the workflow (architecture, Operating System version and COMPSs paths defined).
+  - The ``description`` term records details on the host that ran the workflow (architecture, Operating System version).

+  - The ``environment`` term includes references to the COMPSs related environment variables used during the run.

+  - The ``startTime`` and ``endTime`` terms include respectively the starting and ending time of the application as UTC time.

-  - The ``object`` term makes reference to the input files used by the workflow.
+  - The ``object`` term makes reference to the input files or directories used by the workflow.

-  - The ``result`` term references the output files generated by the workflow.
+  - The ``result`` term references the output files or directories generated by the workflow.

 We encourage the reader to navigate through this ``ro-crate-metadata.json`` file example to get familiar with its contents.
 Many of the fields are easily and directly understandable.